 Bounce rate reduction helps SEO and drives users down your funnel, resulting in more engagement and conversions.
 However, while optimizing bounce rate is always a good idea, repairing broken links is low-hanging fruit.

 How to check your website for broken links

 SEMRush (Disclaimer: affiliate link)is one of the most powerful SEO tools available.
 It makes it simple to keep track of your website’s SEO rankings and overall status.
 It also comes with a robust site audit tool that crawls your site for common issues and generates a comprehensive report for you.

 You’ll need to create a SEMRush account first.
-Although it is a commercial service, they do have a limited free account that allows you to crawl up to 100 pages on a single domain.
+Although it is a commercial service, they have a limited free account that allows you to crawl up to 100 pages on a single domain.
 Limits on paid plans start at 100,000 pages per month.
-Once you’ve logged in, go to the left menu and pick the ‘Site Audit’ link.
+Once logged in, go to the left menu and pick the ‘Site Audit’ link.
 You’ll be taken to the Site Audit page.
-Then to add your website, go to the top of the page and select the ‘New Site Audit’ option.
+Then, to add your website, go to the top of the page and select the ‘New Site Audit’ option.

 To proceed, click the start crawling button.
 For the site assessment, SEMRush will immediately begin crawling your website.
 Depending on how many pages you picked for the crawl, this could take a few minutes.
 After you’ve finished, go to the Site Audit area and click on your domain to get your report.

 To see the broken links on your site, go to the report summary and click the ‘Broken’ option.